aryarostami/seotool/README.md

 **#1 Slugify:** removes space in text and turn it into dash. also turn all capital letters into small letters. (used for url and image file name)

-**#2 Title And Meta Description Scrapper:** give all urls in .txt file, get title & description of every url in .csv file.
+**#2 Title And Meta Description Scraper:** give all urls in .txt file, get title & description of every url in .csv file.

 **#3 Schema Scraper:** extracts schema of url.